[1] 1309

 - compute average fare

-This approach is fairly easy, as we only have two values of sex in this dataset.
-Also what we do with each group (compute average fare) is simple.
+This approach is fairly easy, as we only have two values of sex.
+The tasks we do with each group, just compute the average fare, is simple too.
 For instance, for men we’ll find

 ## # A tibble: 1 × 1